MSeidelFed/KineticMSI/USAGE.md

 ```
 Subsequently, the output table can be directly used by [IsoCor](https://github.com/MetaSys-LISBP/IsoCor) following the published instructions.

 The following steps aim to derive various isotope incorporation proxies from the tables produced by IsoCorrectoR and determine which proxy describes best the biology of the system.
-In this sense, these functions are a tool to legitimate the tracer dynamics within the studied system.
+In this sense, these functions are a tool to legitimise the tracer dynamics within the studied system.
 The procedure detailed is subdivided in two independent steps, which do not need to be completed to be useful, users may rather use one or the other depending on the data availability.

 ## Step 4 - Assembly of isotopic flux proxies

 *A function to produce files that describe through different proxies the tracer dynamics within kineticMSI datasets*

-This function allows to calculate across MSI pixels various values that reflect different aspects of the tracer dynamics.
+This function allows users to calculate across MSI pixels various values that reflect different aspects of the tracer dynamics.
 The function tests if the molecular features are shared across all datasets, if these are not shared, the function produces files with the common features before carrying on with the calculations.
 This is to prevent errors in the joined steady state pool files that are generated.
 The function outputs the isotope incorporation proxies as .csv files to the same input directories.

 ```{r}